opnfv/functest/docs/userguide/introduction.rst

 In the Continuous Integration pipeline, it is launched after an OPNFV fresh installation to validate and verify the basic functions of the infrastructure.

-The current list of test suites can be distributed in 3 main domains VIM (Virtualised Infrastructure Manager), Controllers and Features.
+The current list of test suites can be distributed in 3 main domains: VIM (Virtualised Infrastructure Manager), Controllers and Features.

 +----------------+----------------+-------------------------------------------+